paulmouzas/paulmouzas.github.io/_drafts/cgi-http-server.md

 {% endhighlight %}

-We can easily extend the functionality of the BaseHTTPRequestHandler by creating our own handler class that inherits from it:
+We can easily extend the functionality of the BaseHTTPRequestHandler by creating our own handler class that inherits from it.
+Then, we can extend that class my creating a method called do_POST() that will handle the POST requests.

 {% highlight python %}

 import SimpleHTTPServer
 class MyRequestHandler(SimpleHTTPServer.SimpleHTTPRequestHandler):

     def do_POST():
         pass

 {% endhighlight %}

+Of course, this code actually won't do anything.
+But, if you try and send another POST request to the server, you won't get the error anymore.